Holographic approach to compact stars and their binary mergers: Building compact stars with a holographic Equation of State

 Interestingly, if one entertains the possibility of having an intermediate phase of exotic matter in the crust region of a neutron star with a subsequent transition back to nuclear matter towards denser regions, as, {e.g.}, described by the D3-D7 model merged with HLPS EoSs with judiciously chosen parameter $m$, one cannot easily rule out the existence of such stars \cite{Annala:2017tqz}.
 They are compatible with known astrophysical bounds such as the tidal deformability bound provided by the LIGO/Virgo collaboration \cite{TheLIGOScientific:2017qsa} as inferred from the event GW170817.
 We note that qualitatively similar compact stars can be obtained using the MIT bag model supplemented with quark pairing effects \cite{Alford:2004pf,Alford:2002rj,Zdunik:2012dj}.

-A star made of purely strange quark matter can exist if quark matter at zero pressure has a lower energy per particle than normal matter \cite{Bodmer:1971we,Farhi:1984qu,Witten:1984rs}.
-This scenario is generally deemed highly improbable, but has not yet been convincingly ruled out.
-If one constructs stars made out of pure deconfined quark matter provided by probe D$p$-D$q$-brane intersections, including the probe D3-D7 model, the results are, however, not compatible with astrophysical compact stars, but turn out either unstable or have unrealistically large radii \cite{Kim:2014pva,Burikham:2010sw}.
+Absolutely stable strange quark matter exists if one can find an s quark chemical potential, for which the s quark density is nonzero and the energy per baryon is lower than for nuclear matter at vanishing pressure \cite{Bodmer:1971we,Farhi:1984qu,Witten:1984rs}.
+The existence of quark stars, i.e.~compact star solutions built from such stable quark matter, is considered very unlikely, but has not been convincingly ruled out either.
+If one constructs stars made of quark matter provided by probe D$p$-D$q$-brane intersections, including the probe D3-D7 model, the results are typically incompatible with observed compact stars, often featuring e.g.~unrealistically large radii \cite{Kim:2014pva,Burikham:2010sw}.
+It is thus safe to conclude that if quark stars built from an EoS resembling the holographic candidates exist at all, they at least do not form the majority of all compact stars in existence.

 Before moving away from the holographic description of (unpaired) deconfined quark matter, we finally briefly return to the issue that ended the previous subsection and was illustrated in fig.~\ref{fig:MRcurvescut}.
 If it is the case that the holographic EoS for the quark-matter phase is universally very soft, then what can holography could offer beyond the prediction of the absence of stable quark cores?
 Even worse, as some evidence has already accumulated for stable quark-matter cores in the most massive stars \cite{Annala:2019puf}, one may wonder if the holographic approach is already doomed.
 It turns out that the answer to the latter concern is quite surprising and singles out holographic scenarios from other nuclear matter models, as we will discuss in the following subsection.
 Here, we will however first address the first concern.